molecule/cm_bluetooth_examples/README.md

 #### Buggy_Blink
 A piece of example code for debugging.
 Used for a lecture demonstration.

-#### simple-bt-example
+#### read-sensor-send-bt
+Reads from an attached Force Sensor, and sends the reading to the attached phone over Bluetooth.
 Example code based on Adafruit's excellent bleuart_datamode code.
 This simplifies things for our M0 board.

-Reads from an attached Force Sensor, and sends the reading to the attached phone over Bluetooth.
+#### rx-from-bt
+Receives a message from the device connected over bluetooth.
+Example code based on Adafruit's excellent bleuart_datamode code.
+This simplifies things for our M0 board.

+#### simple-led-control
+Triggers one of 3 LED patterns when a 1, 2, or 3 is sent from the central device over bluetooth to the Arduino.
+Example code based on Adafruit's excellent bleuart_datamode code.
+This simplifies things for our M0 board.

 #### heartrate_central.js
 - example of how to write a central in javascript; responds to a "notify" property